psto/episteme/marketing.md

 ![The Motivational Forces That Drive Customers to Buy](https://cdn-images-1.medium.com/max/800/0*_HyzghYYi1LacO86.png)

-You have to take a potential customer from Point A  (curent reality without your product) to Point B  ( new reality where they need and use your product): Reach (USP) -> Engage (demonstrate) -> Convert.
+You have to take a potential customer from Point A  (curent reality without your product) to Point B  ( new reality where they need and use your product): Reach (USP) &rightarrow; Engage (demonstrate) &rightarrow; Convert.

 Even with everything done right you are still facing:
 * **friction** (anxiety/uncertainty of embracing something new): the "I don't need this" voice.